chris-belcher/electrum-personal-server/README.md

 [Mac OS](https://driftwoodpalace.github.io/Hodl-Guide/hodl-guide_64_eps-mac.html).

 Pro Tip: run Electrum wallet with the command line arguments `--oneserver --server localhost:50002:s`.
-This stops Electrum connecting to several other servers to obtain block headers; and locks Electrum to connect only to your server, disabling the GUI button to stop accidental connections.
+This stops Electrum from connecting to several other servers to obtain block headers; and locks Electrum to connect only to your server, disabling the GUI button to stop accidental connections.
 This helps avoid a user accidentally ruining their privacy by connecting to public Electrum servers.
 Another way